Dev Virahsawmy: Early life

 Virahsawmy was born in Quartier-Militaire, Mauritius on 16 March 1942 to Appanah "Ramdass" Virah Sawmy and Damiyantee "Gouna" Pyndiah.
 He spent his early childhood in Goodlands, where he lost the use of his left arm due to polio and after the death of his mother he went to live with his grandparents at Beau-Bassin.
 He started his secondary schooling at Collège St-Joseph in Curepipe where he faced racism, hinduphobia and ableism from Franco-Mauritians and Coloureds and was relieved to complete the final years of his schooling at Royal College Port Louis.
 Virahsawmy then travelled to Scotland to study languages, literature and linguistics at the Edinburgh University.
 He was born Hindu, had mostly Christian friends and oscillated between Marxist-Atheism, Agnosticism and Hinduism during his life.

-Virahsawmy belongs to the Vaisha caste of businessmen.
+Virahsawmy belongs to the Vaish a caste of businessmen.
 The Vaish in India, as in Mauritius.

 Dev Virahsawmy's father was a minister of the Labour Party who later defected to rival party MTD.
 Former MMM minister Jayen Cuttaree was Dev Virahsawmy's brother-in-law.